diezcami/admu-notes/[SA21] Introduction to Sociology and Anthropology/lec-01 Introduction.md

     * Social Psychology: How context affects the person
     * Sociology: Social Groups
       * Sociology is everything around you (People, Race/Gender/Ethnicity, Family, Knowledge, Stigmas/Racism, Common Culture), as everything that touches humanity is a part of society.
+    * Anthropology: Microstudies or small parts that make up Sociology